Coronavirus Update:What patients and families need to know

 The afternoon comes and it’s time for Microbiology rounds.
 We sit down with Dr. Campos and walk through the workup, identification and susceptibility testing of a new culture.
 If it is Tuesday, we have a board review session and case conference.
 To end the day, we see our afternoon consults, check up on our patient’s management and crank out those notes.

-If you are not on a clinical week your day can begin quite differently.
-Categorical fellows will make their way to the hospital or the NIH to plan and carry out their research goals.
+If you are not on clinical service your day begins quite differently.
+Traditional fellows will make their way to their research location (hospital, NIH, etc.) to plan and carry out their research goals.
 FDA Track fellows on the other hand make their way to the sprawling FDA compound in White Oak, MD for a top secret day of medical review.
 You are placed in charge of overseeing large scale clinical trials, reviewing protocols and coordinating a team of statisticians, toxicologists and biochemists.
 You’ll take meetings in the morning then critique and edit proposed clinical trials in the afternoon.
 Some of you will work on vaccine development: maybe helping with Phase 3 pivotal trials in HIV, Ebola or Influenza; others will work on new antivirals and antibiotics.
 Good news, when the work gets too heavy you can take a walk on the campus trails or stop for a yoga or powerlifting class at the gym.

 After work you see if your co-fellows are free to meet for drinks, food or even a night at the opera before you call it a day…well sort of, fellows always have reading to do.